bielids/minecraft-dynmap-to-rpgregions/README.md

 - update the world name and UID in rpgregions.default
 - update the `worldName` variable in translateRegions.py

-Eventually I'll make this more streamlined but I put this together quickly in the past day.
+Eventually I'll make this more streamlined but I put this together quickly in a day.

 ## To do